 Over the course of the next few months, I met with several consultants to consider my options.
 I underwent screening which included an MRI of my breasts, a pelvic ultrasound scan and a CA-125 blood test.
 All screening suggested I was in good health, however, my consultant warned that screening for ovarian cancer was ineffective.
 The gynaecology and breast consultants I saw strongly advised that I underwent both a risk-reducing salpingo-oophorectomy and bilateral mastectomy.

 However, I did not take this decision lightly.
 I read the findings of many studies conducted globally and I met with several consultants to gain as many opinions as possible before deciding on what I felt was the right option for me.

 |..||Please see the Managing Your Risk page of this website for more information.

 In November 2013, I underwent a risk-reducing bilateral salpingo-oophorectomy (removal of both ovaries and fallopian tubes) which resulted in a surgically-induced menopause.
 Both my gynaecologist and breast surgeon recommended not starting hormone replacement therapy (HRT) until after the mastectomy, as recent evidence suggests an increased risk of breast cancer even within the first year of taking HRT.
 Three months later, in February 2014, I underwent a bilateral, nipple-sparing mastectomy, with immediate reconstruction with implants and 2 weeks after surgery, my surgeon advised I started HRT.

 I have learnt a huge amount from reading the literature and my first-hand experience of undergoing both risk-reducing surgeries.
-I would like to use this experience to help other women who carry a BRCA gene mutation.
+I would like to use this experience to help other women (and men) who carry a BRCA gene mutation.